v0.4.3 · 46 crates published

 Connector framework

-One plugin surface, every fieldbus.
-EtherCAT and Zenoh ship as reference implementations.
+One plugin surface, every protocol.
+EtherCAT, Zenoh, CAN, J1939, and MQTT ship as reference implementations.

-Typed channels with codec-pluggable payloads, uniform health and reconnect semantics.
+Typed channels with codec-pluggable payloads — JSON, MessagePack, or fixed-width binary — plus uniform health and reconnect semantics.
 Same ChannelWriter / ChannelReader types every connector reuses; protocol-specific connectors plug into an Executor through one well-defined seam.
+Even the MVVM UI connector rides it.

 → Deep dive